 - Think before you do

-Increase your understanding of cyber threats throughout awareness.
-Think before you click on a link, open an email you’re not sure about, or access bank or credit card accounts through an unsecured public WiFi network (like at a coffee shop)… Check if all security measurements are in place.
-Use a Anti Virus program for instance.
-Check if the website start with https…that “s” – it means secure.
-Think about the consequences which can be avoided through a little bit of safety effort.
+Increase your understanding of cyber threats through awareness.
+Think before you click on a link, open an email you’re not sure about, or access bank or credit card accounts through an unsecured public WiFi network (like at a coffee shop).
+Check if all security measures are in place.
+Use an Anti-Virus program for instance.
+Check if the website start with https – that “s” means it’s secure.
+Think about the consequences that” can be avoided through a little bit of safety effort.

 - Create Back Ups

 Important documents mean that they are really important because of the growing risk of “ransomware” infections.
 Ransomware works by letting someone remotely lock your computer and hold it ransom until you pay the hacker.
 They threaten you by deleting all your private files, shouldn’t you pay.
 By backing up your important documents and pictures, you can easily ignore this threat and ask someone to reset your PC.
 Make sure you regularly back-up your stuff; use a thumb drive or external hard drive, and a cloud-based account.

 - Sharing is not always caring

 When it comes to Social Media like Facebook, Twitter, Instagram, and other sites – think twice before you post.
 Social Media, blogs, personal web pages are great places for people to discover your personal information – and once you post something, you will never be able to take it back!
 Think about it this way – share only information you are willingly to put on a billboard on a road.